 Understanding the distinction between the meanings of the words complex and complicated will help explain the third misconception about phonics instruction.

 Misconception #3: English is too confusing to make phonics instruction worthwhile.

 If you have not said it before (and who hasn’t?) you have certainly heard people say something like, “English is so complicated, confusing, inconsistent, crazy (choose an adjective) that it is amazing that anyone learns to read and write at all” or “There are so many rules and exceptions to the rules that it makes the teacher’s job difficult and just ends up confusing the students.”
 However, these sentiments are misconceptions.
 English, though it is a complex language, is not as complicated as people may think.
-There is order and consistency to the English language that becomes apparent with proper instruction.
-The problem is not with the language itself; rather the language instruction (or lack of instruction) that the majority of students have experienced.
+There is order and consistency to the English language that becomes apparent with proper reading instruction.
+The problem is not with the language itself; rather the phonics instruction (or lack of phonics instruction) that the majority of students have received.

 English is systematic, consistent, and predictable even though it is complex.

 In 1963 Thomas Clymer analyzed the utility of 45 arbitrary phonic generalizations that were being taught in four basal programs at the time.
 Analyzing a list of 2,600 words he concluded that only 18 out of the 45 phonic generalizations were at least at a level of 75% utility.
 For example, Clymer found that the generalization commonly referred to as “when two vowels go walking” is only effective 45% of the time.
 This generalization is true if we apply it to all adjacent vowels but we find that when we explicitly teach specific combinations we find results like these (Johnston, 2001):

 - The AY combination represents the long A sound /ā/ 96% of the time,

 - OA represents the long O sound /ō/ 95% of the time,

 - EE represents the long E sound /ē/ 96% of the time,